jsjoeio/learning-roadmap/README.md

 - completed Week 5
 - completed pset 5
 - worked on Week 6
-- completed Week 6, part 11.
+- completed Week 6, part 11 and part 12.
+Skipped pset 6 because it's not in Sandbox.
-- started Week 6, made progress on part 12
+- started Week 7

 <!-- #### Tier 2 - develop more expertise